avineshwar/secretgrind/README.md

 		Total bytes tainted: 25
 		==123==

 	As expected, an extra byte is tainted, and it is a stack variable.
-However, Secregtgrind is unable to show us the original variable name.
-We can try to recompile with debugging information:
+However, Secretgrind is unable to show the original variable name (obj_test1@0xffefffb4b_unknownvar_4208_1).
+Try recompiling with debugging information:

 		[me@machine ~/examples] gcc -g -Wall -O0 test.c -o test